 Nowadays, the distinction between strands of design practice is increasingly blurred, but the need to consider them as a whole is vitally important.
 Particularly as more and more control is being placed at the hands of the consumer: either because they demand it, or because it's cost effective for companies to provide it.

 As a result, consumers have many more varied touch points with brands, which changes depending on context, technology and environment.
 So as interfaces dissipate across different devices, brands need to develop a vernacular that works to a greater level of sophistication and depth; one that creates a coherent and unified experience.

-That's why the people we look to employ into our design team here are multidisciplinary, and have skills that cover interaction design, visual design, information architecture and content strategy.
+That's why the people I look to employ into our experience design team here are multidisciplinary, and have skills that cover design research and evaluation, interaction design, visual design, information architecture and content strategy.
 Now, we're using more and more coding skills to bring our thinking to life, so we can test and optimise them with their intended audiences.
-If you like blurriness, apply to join our design team.